 I think there is plenty of solid evidence from scientific research that establishes that dealing with the COVID-19 pandemic has crushed the normal influenza activity across the world.
 In fact, it makes me think that I might wear a mask every winter even if we end this pandemic and even if I get the flu vaccine.

-Anecdotally, and we know that’s not data, I’ve spoken to physicians across the world that the numbers of respiratory disease (non-COVID-19 of course) and gastrointestinal illnesses that they see has dropped precipitously.
+Anecdotally, and we know that’s not data, I’ve spoken to physicians across the world that the numbers of respiratory disease (non-COVID-19 of course) and gastrointestinal illnesses that they see have dropped precipitously.
 Sure, that may also be a result that people aren’t willing to go to a hospital or physician’s office because they are more afraid of COVID-19.
 But it also could mean that wearing masks and washing our hands thoroughly have stopped other diseases.

 That being said, we should all get the flu vaccine just in case the flu decides to start up late.
 And the flu vaccine is safe and effective unless you have some deranged beliefs about it.